 I finally settled on baking a Chunky Chocolate Cake, Vanilla Tutti Frutti Cake, Cardamom Cake, Butter Cookies and Chocolate Cookies.
 Since I wanted to have enough time to bake 3 cakes and a few batches of cookies, I decided to start baking over the weekend.
 Enough time, I thought; after all, the fair was on Monday.

 But by Sunday night, I was ready to throw in the towel.
 What had been marked the cookie baking day had turned into a disaster!
 Each batch of cookies struck horror in my heart.
-Overcooked, undercooked, burned edges, unwanted gooey centres, the cookies were a mess and so was I.
+Overcooked, undercooked, burned edges, unwanted gooey centers, the cookies were a mess and so was I.

 Disheartened and confidence draining out of my body, Monday arrived too soon for comfort.
 I remember rolling out of bed with a heavy heart, regretting my decision to set up a stall.
 “What if I ruin the cakes?
 What if no one buys anything?
 What if they don’t taste well?” went the ‘ifs’ and ‘buts’ through my head, raising my anxiety to dangerous levels.
 With a friend about to pop in to click photographs of the baking process, my tension escalated to a point where I nearly lost my composure.
 Ready to surrender to the darkness of anxiety and forsake the world, I was about to storm into my room when Maa reminded me: “A promise is a promise, you have to deliver and you are capable.”

 Now, I don’t make promises easily and when I do, I always stick to them.
 Maa managed to remind me of that.
 Sniffling away the anxiety pangs, I started whipping batter for the cakes, all the while praying to every god and goddess I could think of, begging for help to ensure some decent and edible cakes.
-Of course deities tend not to listen to you at first request, which is probably why I soon discovered that my oven had decided to fall ill.
+Of course, deities tend not to listen to you at first request, which is probably why I soon discovered that my oven had decided to fall ill.
 Seems the cakes were a little ‘soft’ on one side and properly cooked on the other.
 Mission prayer was revived as the cakes were popped in for a second round of baking.
 All this until 3 hours before we were to leave home for the food fair!

 Thank heavens Maa had the foresight to pack for the stall and I had bottled the glazes for the 3 cakes earlier in the day.